ammar-netizen/Layout-AndroidStudio/README.md

-Build an app that adding and open new activity using explicit intent.
-Other than that, it also list based layout with intent.
+Build an app that will display the application available based on list.
+After that, when user click the applicattion, it will redirect into that specific page.